buck3000/buck3000.github.io/_posts/2014-08-28-experiments-in-ruby-matchdata.md

 hypothetical_match_data_object.end(0)
 => Gives the position of the last character in the matched string.
 Once again, the argument allows you to offset that by a character.
 No idea why, but if you want to knock yourself out.

-Other potentially useful Matchdata global variables:
+Other potentially useful Matchdata global variables / instance methods:

-$` => Gives you the full string prior to match.
+$` => Gives you the full string prior to match. #pre_match does the same thing as an instance method.

-$' => Gives you the full string after the match.
+$' => Gives you the full string after the match. #post_match does the same thing as an instance method.

 $1 - $9 => Gives you the content of previous successful pattern matches.

+Preeeeety kewl.